 15. Cancellation or Rescheduling

-15.1 Should the Client cancel or reschedule a ‘non public’ Training session or HR Consultancy Services, we shall be immediately entitled to payment for:
+15.1 Should the Client cancel or reschedule a ‘non public’ Training session, coaching session or HR Consultancy Services, we shall be immediately entitled to payment for:

-15.1.1 100% of our fees if cancellation or rescheduling takes place within 48 hours or less of the date of the training course or service delivery date
+15.1.1 100% of our fees if cancellation or rescheduling takes place within 48 hours or less of the date of the training course, or scheduled service delivery date

 15.3 We require a minimum of 48 hours’ notice to reschedule a Retained HR session.
 Where such notice is not provided, we reserve the right to charge for this rescheduled session and any expenses incurred as a result.
 We will endeavour to reschedule the session to meet the Client’s preferred date(s) and time(s), however we cannot guarantee this will be possible.

 15.4 In the event of cancellation of any of our Services, we reserve the right to levy reasonable cancellation charges, including but not limited to, any administration costs, procurement costs, loss of contract and loss of profit, against the Client.
 We will also charge for any pre-booked travel, accommodation, meeting room and other costs we may have incurred.
 All such sums shall fall due for payment immediately.

 15.5 If we have to cancel a Training course, coaching session, HR Consultancy, Retained HR or other session for any reason, we will give as much notice as possible, and will reschedule such session to another agreed date.

 16.1 We shall be entitled to terminate this Agreement forthwith in the event that: